Working on a YouTube business strategy? This list of YouTube stats that matter to marketers includes all the most up-to-date numbers you need to know.

 Whether you’re a first-time creator looking to grow your YouTube subscriber count, or an experienced video marketer looking to increase your brand’s video views on YouTube, the first step towards mastering this platform is getting a handle on the numbers.
 Not to mention staying up to date with them.

 Below, we’ve got the year’s new numbers: who’s using Youtube?
 How are they using it?
 And what does that mean for business?

 Bonus: Download the free 30-day plan to grow your YouTube following fast, a daily workbook of challenges that will help you kickstart your Youtube channel growth and track your success.
 Get real results after one month.

 YouTube user statistics

-1. YouTube has more than 1.5 billion users
+1. YouTube has 2 billion logged-in monthly users

 YouTube usage statistics

 Competition is fierce out there for brands and creators.

 Also: our appetite for video content is still increasing—or at least our appetite for creating it.
 This number has increased 40% in the five years between 2014 and 2019.